andybalaam/pepper/README.txt

 The Pepper Programming Language

-Eeyore is a ficticious multi-paradigm programming language.
+Pepper is a ficticious multi-paradigm programming language.

 See http://www.artificialworlds.net/pepper for more information.